Probate solicitors in Greenwich

-We are probate solicitors in Greenwich, London.
+We are probate solicitors in London, Greenwich.
 ‘Probate’ is a quite complicated term as it means both an actual certificate, a Grant of Representation, that allows a deceased person’s estate to be divided between the beneficiaries, and also the process of doing so.
 ‘Going through Probate’ is when you are undertaking the administrative tasks that are required to tie up all the loose ends of an estate and finally settle which assets go to which beneficiaries.
 Probate can be quite complicated, as there are many things that can affect the process; did the deceased person leave a will or not?
 How large was the estate that they left?
 What is the current situation of the beneficiaries?
 All of these things can affect the process of your probate.

 Applying for the grant of probate and organising the affairs yourself can be very overwhelming during a time of bereavement.
 There is a heavily administrative side to dealing with probate, and it will be your responsibility to ensure that any outstanding debts are discovered and paid off, that the estate is distributed as set out in the Will and that correct Inheritance Tax is paid.
 During such a difficult time, it can feel like a very big mountain to climb alone, which is why it is advisable to turn to an experienced third party.